Average Weather at Abu Dhabi International Airport United Arab Emirates

 The average water temperature experiences significant seasonal variation over the course of the year.

 The time of year with warmer water lasts for 4.1 months, from June 11 to October 14, with an average temperature above 88°F. The day of the year with the warmest water is August 10, with an average temperature of 93°F.

 The time of year with cooler water lasts for 3.2 months, from December 23 to March 30, with an average temperature below 74°F. The day of the year with the coolest water is February 4, with an average temperature of 69°F.

 To characterize how pleasant the weather is at Abu Dhabi International Airport throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Abu Dhabi International Airport for general outdoor tourist activities is from mid November to mid March, with a peak score in the third week of December.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Abu Dhabi International Airport for hot-weather activities are from mid to late April and from late October to late November, with a peak score in the first week of November.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Abu Dhabi International Airport for hot-weather activities are from mid to late April and from mid October to late November, with a peak score in the first week of November.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.